deadfry42/deadfry42-linux-hyprland-dotfiles/README.md

 tested exclusively on nvidia. if not using nvidia, please comment out the "~/.config/hypr/modules/nvidia.conf" file.

+> [!NOTE]
-note: might become outdated fast (because im bad at being productive)
+> might become outdated fast (because im bad at being productive)
+>
-note: these are my personal dotfiles. if you don't like something about it, you can fork it or something idk
+> these are my personal dotfiles. if you don't like something about it, you can fork it or something idk

+> [!IMPORTANT]
+> these are experimental dotfiles. things can and will break. do not attempt to daily drive this until it is in the "main" branch.

 # required packages (arch)
 -  hyprland